rocsa65/MyFinance-Infrastructure/DEPLOYMENT-GUIDE.md

 ### Update Backend Code

-Simply trigger a new Jenkins build with a new tag:
+Simply trigger a new Jenkins build:
-1. Push code changes to GitHub with new tag
+1. Push code changes to GitHub `staging` branch
-2. Run Backend-Release job with new TAG
+2. Navigate to MyFinance folder → Backend-Release job
+3. Click "Build with Parameters"
+4. Enter RELEASE_NUMBER or leave empty for auto-generation
+5. Pipeline automatically:
+   - Builds and tests the code
-3. Pipeline automatically deploys to inactive environment
+   - Deploys to inactive environment
+   - Merges to production branch
+   - Creates release tag
-4. Approve traffic switch when ready
+6. Approve traffic switch when ready

 ### View Nginx Logs